B.A., Denison University

 Citation awarded June, 2003

 Shortly after leaving Granville in May 1984, Matthew J. Harrington joined Edelman, the world’s largest independently owned communications firm, and now has more than 19 years’ experience counseling both U.S. and non-U.S. companies with regard to reputation and issues management.
-He currently is President of Edelman’s Eastern Region, overseeing offices from Miami to New York (the firm’s largest).
+He currently is president of Edelman’s eastern region, overseeing offices from Miami to the firm’s largest in New York.
 Previously, Matt spent seven years in San Francisco managing Edelman’s five West Coast offices.

 In just one example of the caliber of his work, Matt managed crisis communications for Odwalla, Inc., during a recall of their apple juice throughout seven states and British Columbia.
 Based on his performance, he was awarded the “Silver Anvil” for Crisis Communications from the Public Relations Society of America.
 Matt’s program also received the “Silver Anvil” for Best Communications Program for 1996, as well as the International Public Relations Association’s “Golden Award.”

 Matt is a member of the University Glee Club of New York City and was a founding member of the a capella group “The Bandersnatch.”
 Together with his wife Lisa Abell Harrington ’85, he recently formed an a capella group for their community’s high school students in which their oldest of two daughters sings.